 Signs of Termite Damage

-There are two main types of termites that plague homes all over the country.
+Two main types of termites plague homes all over the country.
 Subterranean termites, the most destructive kind, live in the soil and tunnel to their food source—your home—while drywood termites actually make their nests in the wood itself.
 Both can cause incredible amounts of damage.
-Here are the telltale signs termites are taking over.
+Below are ways to detect a termite infestation.

 Mud Tubes